trans-travel/trans-travel/us/me.md

 have a sanctuary law, the state generally is proactive in legally protecting trans people.

+Maine is a "sanctuary state" for adults and kids receiving trans medical care.

 Maine does not appear to place child custody at risk.

 ## Non-discrimination Law